nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`Display Type` - Force the selected line plot to display as an image instead of a line plot, or vice versa.

 * :guilabel:`Display` - Change the range of y values (intensity) shown on the line plot.

-These values are set to automatically calculate by default, but changing them allows you to zoom into a specific section on the line plot.
-You can reset either limit to auto by deleting the value and pressing :kbd:`Enter`.
+* The display range is set to automatically calculate by default, but you can edit it to zoom into a specific section.

+* Reset either display limit to auto by deleting the value and pressing :kbd:`Enter`.

 * :guilabel:`Channels` - Change the range of x values shown on the line plot.

-These values are set to automatically calculate by default, but changing them allows you to zoom into a specific section on the line plot.
-Changing the channel values is similar to zooming into an interval on the line plot with an interval graphic.
-You can reset either limit to auto by deleting the value and pressing :kbd:`Enter`.
+* The channel range is set to automatically calculate by default, but you can edit it to zoom into a specific section (similar to zooming with an interval graphic).

+* Reset either channel limit to auto by deleting the value and pressing :kbd:`Enter`.

 * :guilabel:`Log Scale Y` - Set the y axis to scale logarithmically.